nlejeune/TreeTalk/1-application_requirements.md

 # TreeTalk Application Requirements

-## Executive Summary
-TreeTalk is an innovative genealogical application that transforms how you explore and interact with your family history.
-By combining the power of conversational artificial intelligence with comprehensive genealogical data management, TreeTalk creates an intelligent and interactive experience that makes family research as natural as a conversation with an experienced family historian.

 ## 1. Functional Requirements

-1. The application can have different data sources as inputs:
-    - Manual upload (For the MVP, GEDCOM files only but architecture the application to support different type of format later)
+1. The application data source is provided by a manual upload (For the MVP, GEDCOM files only but the application should be architectured to support different type of format later).
-    - External aplications through API (For the MVP FamilySearch API only but architecture the application to support different type of API later)
 2. The application must leverage LLM APIs for the purpose of offering chat functionality (The MVP application will be built with Openrouter API only)

 ## 2. Technical Requirements